rwieruch/blog_robinwieruch_content/create-react-app-mobx-decorators.md

 +++
-title = "MobX (with Decorators) in create-react-app" description = "Everything to know about using MobX with and without decorators in a create-react-app with React.
-MobX doesn't need necessarily decorators.
-But you can activate them by ejecting your application ..." date = "2017-10-10T13:50:46+02:00" tags = ["React", "MobX", "JavaScript"] categories = ["React", "MobX", "JavaScript"]
+title = "MobX (with Decorators) in create-react-app" description = "Everything you need to know about using MobX in a create-react-app with React.
+The article shows you all the different edge cases on how to activate JavaScript decorators, how to use MobX without decorators, and as bonus how to use MobX in Next.js.
+Afterward, you are prepared to setup your application with MobX and React.js ..." date = "2017-10-10T13:50:46+02:00" tags = ["React", "MobX", "JavaScript"] categories = ["React", "MobX", "JavaScript"]